Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

-  https://github.com/Vizzuality/marxan-cloud/pull/541); the current approach would compound by the number of calibration runs the already very high overhead to marxan runs due to the initial generation of these files instead of resorting to precalculated data
+  https://github.com/Vizzuality/marxan-cloud/pull/541); the current approach would compound by the number of calibration runs the already very high overhead to marxan runs due to the initial generation of these files instead of resorting to precalculated data.
+Alternatively, to avoid extensive refactoring while implementing BLM calibration, the BLM calibration processor should only request input .dat files once (rather than for each of the six runs it will orchestrate).
 * Status of BLM calibration should be exposed via the existing scenario status data (this could be either just started/finished/failed, or M total iterations completed of N*10 to be scheduled).